StanMonev/Flappy-Bird-Environment/README.md

 # Flappy Bird Gymnasium Environment

 ## Note
-**I do NOT own any of the original game assets!** This repository is currently not in development, so there might be bugs.
-I have been able to train models with the current environment so it is functional.
+**I do NOT own any of the original game assets** except the 64x64 graphics.
+You can find the assets <a href="https://github.com/samuelcust/flappy-bird-assets">here</a>.
+This repository is currently not in development, so there might be bugs.
+I have been able to train models with the current environment, so it is functional.
+Of course fixes, notes and comments are always welcome.

 **Description**
 * The player is a little bird that tries to get trough the gap between the green pipes.